Home » Atlanta » Georgia Aquarium – tickets, prices, discounts, what to see

 Georgia Aquarium diving is the only opportunity in the world where you’re guaranteed to dive with Whale Sharks, Manta Rays, and thousands of other sea creatures.

-Journey with Gentle Giants (Dive) lasts 2.5 hours, out of which you spend 30 minutes SCUBA diving in the lively waters of the Ocean Voyager exhibit.
+The journey with Gentle Giants (Dive) lasts 2.5 hours, during which you spend 30 minutes SCUBA diving in the lively waters of the Ocean Voyager exhibit.

 After the encounter, you get a certificate of participation, a shirt, and a photo.